 - Dial 999 - When asked what service is required state clearly "Ambulance" - When put through to the ambulance control room, state clearly what the emergency is and whether or not the casualty is breathing. - Listen to the operator and follow instructions given.
-Do not hang up unless you are told to do so. - Give the operator your exact location i.e. the school address and postcode and location on our site e.g. the Pre-Prep Hall, the Oakery - Give your telephone number to the operator and keep the phone manned. - Send someone to the school entrance to wait for the ambulance and to direct the crew to the casualty.
-Ask someone to locate a high vis jacket for this person so they can be seen. - Inform the school office and ask someone from the SMT to contact the casualty's parents or staff member's next of kin.
-Be cognisant of communication and contain messages in line with the crisis communication policy. - If the casualty's condition worsens, call back the emergency services. - If the decision is made by the ambulance control to send an air ambulance, ensure that the school office informs the maintenance team so an area can be cleared and prepared for a helicopter landing.
+Do not hang up unless you are told to do so.

+- Give the operator your exact location i.e. the school address and postcode and location on our site e.g. the Pre-Prep Hall, the Oakery - Give your telephone number to the operator and keep the phone manned. - Send someone to the school entrance to wait for the ambulance and to direct the crew to the casualty.
+Ask someone to locate a high vis jacket for this person so they can be seen. - Inform the school office and ask someone from the SMT to contact the casualty's parents or staff member's next of kin. - If the casualty's condition worsens, call back the emergency services. - If the decision is made by the ambulance control to send an air ambulance, ensure that the school office informs the maintenance team so an area can be cleared and prepared for a helicopter landing.